rebootoio/vaxiin-doc/docs/introduction/overview.md

 - create a rule to automate zombie recovery

 ![Vaxiin demo](/img/vaxctl_usage_33.gif)

+### Basic architecture of Vaxiin

+There are 2 components to Vaxiin:
+* **The Server** handles all API calls from agents and operators.
+You to interact with it through the [CLI](../cli-reference/overview).
+And yes, it can run [on your laptop](../getting-started/quick-start).
+* **The Agent (optional)** runs on your servers while they’re alive.
+Its basic role is to send a simple ping to the Vaxiin server, as a form of a [dead man’s switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch).
+You only need it when you want Vaxiin to automatically recover zombies in the background.

 ### Okay, I've heard enough - I want to try it